An investment in good food is an investment in Michigan’s future.

 But it goes beyond poor health outcomes.

 These same communities also often face high rates of unemployment and lack of economic opportunity, and children of color in Michigan are disproportionately poor.

 And while Michigan is an agricultural powerhouse with food and agriculture contributing $101.2 billion annually to the state’s economy, the infrastructure that connects our farmers to retail opportunities—including the enterprises that distribute, process, and market fresh and healthy food —needs to be strengthened to meet the growing demand for healthy, locally grown food.

 The Michigan Good Food Fund responds to these challenges with a financing opportunity.

-Supported projects will increase access to healthy food, improve the health of children and families across Michigan, and spark economic development and job creation in the communities that need it the most.
+Supported projects are increasing access to healthy food, improving the health of children and families across Michigan, and sparking economic development and job creation in the communities that need it the most.